openHPI/xikolo-video-player/README.md

 For more configuration, consult the documention of the `xm-presentation` component.

+## Public API

+The available methods and events can be found in the [player component documentation](/src/components/player/readme.md).

 ## Theming

 The video player is designed to support customization for key components.